vdefranc/vinderscore.js/Readme.md

 Just for fun!

 Update (Sept 2019): Revisiting this.
 Debating re-configuring the app to rely on straight-up node.
 The fact I'm using phantom to test and gulp to compile feels very old school.

+Note: this project was originally trying to mimic underscore v1.8.3